gradio-app/gradio/guides/05_custom-components/05_frontend.md

 * `value`: The example value that should be displayed.

-* `type`: It is a variable that can be either "gallery" or "table" depending on how the examples are displayed.
-The "gallery" form is used when the examples correspond to a single input component, while the "table" form is used when a user has multiple input components, and the examples need to populate all of them.
+* `type`: This is a variable that can be either `"gallery"` or `"table"` depending on how the examples are displayed.
+The `"gallery"` form is used when the examples correspond to a single input component, while the `"table"` form is used when a user has multiple input components, and the examples need to populate all of them.

-* `selected` You can also adjust how the examples are displayed if a user "selects" a particular example by using the selected variable.
+* `selected`: You can also adjust how the examples are displayed if a user "selects" a particular example by using the selected variable.

 * `samples_dir`: A URL to prepend to `value` if your example is fetching a file from the server